Washington, D.C. Chinatown

 Established in 1912 within the neighborhood of Armor Square, Chicago's Chinatown is one of the older Chinese-American communities in the nation.
 Today, the area attracts visitors from throughout the city, for its rich culture, delicious cuisine and some of the best karaoke bars in Chicago.
 Take a walk through Chinatown Square Plaza and you'll spot Peking ducks hanging in windows, fancy tea houses and shops selling imported sweets.
 Stroll down Wentworth Avenue to walk beneath the Chinatown Gateway and grab a treat from a few of the best bakeries in Chicago.

-Honolulu's Chinatown has seen many iterations since Chinese immigrants first started to settle there in 1870.
+Honolulu's Chinatown has seen many iterations since Chinese immigrants first settled there in 1870.
 It's been destroyed by fire (twice!), became a red light district in the early 20th century, and is now an arts and theater district with a historic designation.
 Plus, the state's proximity to Asia makes it a melting pot for all Asian cultures.
 Browse modern stores like Roberta Oaks, a pioneer in a neighborhood that’s now known for its trendy boutiques and popular restaurants—you're sure to find a knick-knack to take back home with you.

 Advertising